 Power & Policy, NAL’s annual national summit, brings together those inside and outside government who are fighting to dismantle systemic barriers oppressing communities of color.
-In November 2019, elected officials, NAL alumni, partners, and allies will come together in Washington, DC to discuss how to address pressing reforms, showcase successful legislation, drive our movement to create an inclusive democracy forward and strengthen partnerships as we look ahead to 2020.
-The 2018 victories up and down the ballot signal that New American leadership is needed now.
-Join us for these key discussions ahead of 2020!
+In November 2019, over 100 elected officials, NAL alumni, partners, and allies came together in Washington, DC to discuss how to address pressing reforms, showcase successful legislation, drive our movement to create an inclusive democracy forward and strengthen partnerships ahead of 2020.

 We Got Elected to Congress.
 Now What?

 Since 2016, we have witnessed New Americans make history as they are elected to every level of government.
 As we change the faces of leadership, we have the opportunity to elevate the voices and the issues of our immigrant communities.
 When People Like Us get elected, we change the conversations that take place inside of the hallways of democracy.

 When People Like Us Lead

 During the 2016 Presidential campaign, immigration became a central issue in the election.
 Fueled by aggressive and negative rhetoric, the hard-line immigration stance adopted by the current administration has effectively divided the country.
 With the implementation of restrictive anti-immigrant laws and misleading narratives about immigrants, we have created a sub-class for immigrants.
 As we approach the 2020 Presidential election, the ability to combat the vitriol rests on the shoulders of People Like US.

 Combatting Misleading Media